joliva/XChatterPi/README.md

 - `src/TECHNICAL.md` - Technical details about the code
 - `src/QUICKSTART.md` - Quick start guide

-If you use XChatterPi, I'd love to hear about it.
-Post a comment on my blog: https://www.mcgurrin.info/robots/690/ and consider giving this package a star here on GitHub.
-Thanks!

-Special thanks to Mike McGurrin for the original XChatterPi project that XChatterPi is based on.
+Special thanks to Mike McGurrin for the original ChatterPi project that XChatterPi is based on.